Sharif University of Technology Department of Mechanical Engineering

 Instant Soldering Machine with Solar Hybrid

-Inventors: Saidi, M.H., Kavoosi balootaki, H., Kavoosi, E.
+Inventors: Saidi, M.H., Kavoosi Balootaki, H., Kavoosi, E.

-Abstract: One of the fundamental problems and drawbacks of existing soldering devices, including electric irons, is the consumption of 60% of the electrical energy, low performance speed and efficiency, and short lifespan.
+One of the fundamental problems and drawbacks of existing soldering devices, including electric irons, is the consumption of 60% of the electrical energy, low performance speed and efficiency, and short lifespan.
 This is because in these devices, a considerable amount of energy and time is only spent on preparing and heating up the soldering device, even during the periods when the electric iron is not in use in the soldering process.
 Therefore, the process should be kept active during the operation, which leads to a significant increase in energy consumption and a decrease in the lifespan of the soldering device.
 Additionally, there is no possibility of multi-purpose usage or exploiting the device in areas where there is no access to city electricity.
 Using non-consumable electrodes and hybrid solar energy with AC/DC currents, a device has been created that performs three soldering processes of hard, soft, and cutting for all materials up to a melting temperature of 1100 degrees Celsius instantly.
 The photovoltaic panel absorbs 100 watts of solar energy and converts it into electricity, which is stored in a 12-volt electrical source.
 By increasing the current intensity through a non-consumable carbon electrode, it is used to perform the melting and cutting soldering processes.
 The design of this device allows us to use three sources of solar energy, AC city electricity, and DC electricity produced by a car.
 Its use in various conditions, including areas without city electricity, has become possible.

 Combined Collector for Co-generation of Solar Heat and Power

-Inventors: Saidi, M.H., Kavoosi balootaki, H., Kavoosi, E.
+Inventors: Saidi, M.H., Kavoosi Balootaki, H., Kavoosi, E.